 Q: How should I decorate my coffee table?

 Coffee tables are about form as much as they are about function.
 You don’t want to clutter your space, but properly placed accents and decor go a long way to elevate a space.
 Stack coffee table books and top with decorative objects such as a vase of flowers or bowl to act as a catch-all.
 A marble or leather tray adds a layered look and creates the perfect place to hold coasters, remotes, and a stack of your favorite magazines.

 Unique coffee tables: pay attention to materials and maintenance

-From glass to wood, steel to plastic, the material choices for coffee tables is almost limitless.
+From marble to glass to wood, steel to plastic, the material choices for coffee tables is almost limitless.
 But remember that like a sofa or favorite chair, the hard working coffee table tends to see a lot of use.
 Unlike other pieces of furniture, though, these tables tend not to fall out of fashion easily, making the investment in a well-designed, piece worthy long-term investment.